Title: Senior Vice President

 As for holding up his end of a lunch conversation?
 “I enjoy talking about my roles serving on the boards of three local nonprofits: Game Changer, The Child Abuse Prevention Center and Working Wardrobes, where I am especially passionate about growing the VetNet Program,” he says.

-“I also constantly seek to learn more about the person I am meeting with; I try to live by the philosophy of being interested rather than trying to be interesting.”
+“I also constantly seek to learn more about the person I am meeting with; I try to live by the philosophy of “be interested rather than trying to be interesting.”

 1:30 pm: Early afternoons are typically filled with new business development meetings.
 Though Jeff generally travels to clients’ offices to discuss imminent projects, as well as those forthcoming in the next 36 months, he does also welcome the opportunity to host clients at Hughes Marino’s office in Irvine.